alexrqs/jsx-render/README.md

 [![travis](https://travis-ci.org/alecsgone/jsx-render.svg?branch=master)](https://travis-ci.org/alecsgone/jsx-render)

-Small file to render jsx as a stateless component from react but without the heavy kb use of it.
+Small file to render jsx as a stateless component from react but without the heavy kb use of it. and now includes server side rendering

 ## Contents